kwanLeeFrmVi/mcp-graphql/README.md

 ENDPOINT=http://localhost:3000/graphql SCHEMA=./schema.graphql npx mcp-graphql
 ```

-### Running via npx directly from GitHub
+### Running via npx or bunx directly from GitHub

-You can also invoke this package via npx directly from the GitHub repository without publishing to npm:
+You can also invoke this package via npx (or bunx) directly from the GitHub repository without publishing to npm:

 ```bash
 # Using the SSH URL